CodeBlue-Technology-LLC/Scripts/Duo/README.md

 ### ProvisionDuoAccount.ps1

 Provisions new Duo subaccounts for ConnectWise Manage companies.
-The script searches ConnectWise for the company, creates a Duo subaccount with the matching name, and applies standard settings (timezone, universal prompt, helpdesk enrollment email).
+The script searches ConnectWise for the company, creates a Duo subaccount with the matching name, and applies standard settings (timezone, universal prompt).

 ```powershell
 # Interactive - prompts for company name